 go to Homepage

-Why did America's Lyme Disease epidemic begin, and how can it be stopped?
-For many years doctors in southwest Connecticut struggled with hundreds of cases of "Juvenile Rheumatoid Arthritis" mainly in children, but the cause of this crippling disease always remained a mystery.
-Then in 1975 a sudden increase in cases in the town of Lyme, Connecticut sparked an investigation into locating the source for this disease.
-The first things doctors noticed was that the cases were in children who were playing near wooded areas.
-More investigation revealed that many of the children had exhibited a rash just before the onset of symptoms and samples of their blood revealed an unidentified spirochete bacterium.
+In the early 1970s doctors in southwestern Connecticut struggled with hundreds of new cases of "Juvenile Rheumatoid Arthritis" in young children, but the cause of this crippling disease always remained a mystery.
+Then in 1975, a sudden increase in cases in the small town of Lyme, Connecticut caused doctors to launch an investigation into finding a cause for this epidemic.
+Doctors first noticed that most of the cases were occurring in children who played near wooded areas.
+The next thing they noticed was that most of the children had developed a rash prior to the onset of symptoms.
+Further examination of their blood revealed an unidentified spirochete bacterium.

 It was soon determined that in all cases, the children had been bitten by a tick just prior to the development of the disease and that a rash had formed in a bullseye pattern around the site of the tick bite.
 Apparently all the chidren had been infected with this disease by ticks.
-The specific tick identified was the Eastern Deer Tick, a tick commonly hosted by whitetail deer.
-Lyme disease is caused by a species of microbes known as "spirochetes" that includes diseases like Syphilis and Leptospirosis which do not kill their victims immediately, but instead linger in a dormant state for extended periods (usually in a pimple), slowly damaging the body's organs over time.
+The specific tick identified was the Eastern Deer Tick, a tick commonly hosted by Whitetail Deer.
+Lyme disease is caused by a species of microbes known as "spirochetes" that includes diseases like Syphilis and Leptospirosis which do not kill their victims immediately but instead lie dormant within the body in a pimple or pustule for an extended period, slowly damaging body organs over time.